Ardath, Saskatchewan: History

 "But at 10:15 a.m. on March 24, 1919 things began to go horribly wrong at Ardath.
 A southbound passenger train took to the switch track at high speed and slammed through the first of four grain elevators at Ardath.
 The elevator agent had just left the office, and was at the station to put his mail on the train.
 All that remained of his office was his chair.
-When the train came to a crashing halt it was buried in grain.Three people were killed in the accident; the locomotive fireman, the engineer, and a passenger."
+When the train came to a crashing halt it was buried in grain.
+Three people were killed in the accident; the locomotive fireman, the engineer, and a passenger."

 A few years later, a fire destroyed most of main street resulting in a large scale exodus from the community of many of the community's 150 residents.
-In 1931, a man murdered another man believing him to be someone else and then burned down a house, the culminating event that contributed to Ardath's eventual decline.